Samyam-gowda/project_1/README.md

 # project_1
-this is a project on MERN stack
+this is a first project on MERN stack